sagieppel/Procedural_Annotated_Images_Generation_Liquid_Transperent_Vessel/README.md

 Images should start appearing in the OutFolder after few minutes (depending on the rendering file).
 Note that while running, Blender will be paralyzed, and will not respond.

-7. Once done, open the "VirtualDataSetEditCleanAndAddMasks.py" script, in the "MainDir" parameter set the path to the data you just generated (the OutFolder from 2).
+7. Once done, open the "VirtualDataSetEditCleanAndAddMasks.py" script.
+In the "MainDir" parameter set the path to the data folder you just generated (the OutFolder from 2).
+Run the script.
 This will add segmentation masks to the dataset.

 # Additional parameters
 In the “Input parameters” of "Main" DatasetGeneration  script (last section of the script)